-Porch: The term "porch" shall include any porch, veranda, gallery, terrace, portico, deck, patio, or similar projection from a main wall of a building, covered by a roof, other than a carport, as defined in this Article.
+Porch: The term "porch" must include any porch, veranda, gallery, terrace, portico, deck, patio, or similar projection from a main wall of a building, covered by a roof, other than a carport, as defined in this Chapter.
 An "unenclosed porch" is a porch with no side enclosure (other than the side of the building to which the porch is attached) that is more than 18 inches in height, exclusive of screens.
+Any portion of a screen that may be replaced by a window or other solid material is not considered to be unenclosed.

 Postal Services: Retail sales or business services establishment to facilitate the transmittal and receipt of letter, bulk, and package mail.
+Postal services do not include a United States Postal Service facility, which is a Government (General) use.